rickzhang716/rickzhang716/README.md

 - 👋 Hi, I’m Rick Zhang, a first year Software Engineering Student at the University of Waterloo.
 -  I’m not sure what I'd like to specialize in, but I'm interested in trying different aspects of software engineering!
+-  Feel free to contact me at _____